dperrymorrow/re-bars/README.md

 > So why are we still using build steps and mangling _our_ beautiful code back to the stone age?

 ## ReBars
+> ReBars is around 2.8k gzipped and has no dependancies other than Handlebars!

 ReBars started with the idea of so what do I _actually_ need from a Javascript framework?